guglielmo/awesome-readings/README.rst

 Awesome readings
 ================

-This is a list of the things I'ma reading or studying on the internet right now.
+This is a list of the things I'm reading or studying on the internet right now.
 It's temporary and will change over time.

 Mix
 ---